French Antique Furniture for Sale UK

 French Antique Furniture

 French antique furniture represents some of the finest cabinetmaking the world has ever produced.
-From the ornate gilt-bronze mounted pieces of the Louis XV and Louis XVI periods to the painted Vernis Martin vitrines of the Belle Époque, French furniture combines extraordinary craftsmanship with enduring beauty.
+From the ornate gilt-bronze mounted pieces of the Louis XV and Louis XVI periods to the hand-painted Vernis Martin vitrines of the Belle Époque, French antique furniture combines extraordinary craftsmanship with enduring beauty that no modern reproduction can match.

-At Hawkins Antiques we specialise in French antique furniture — it forms the heart of our collection.
-We stock kingwood and tulipwood pieces, Vernis Martin cabinets and commodes, ormolu-mounted vitrines, bonheur du jour writing tables, and marquetry commodes from the 18th and 19th centuries.
+At Hawkins Antiques, French antique furniture is at the heart of what we do - it forms the core of our specialist collection and has done for over 65 years.
+We stock kingwood and tulipwood pieces, Vernis Martin cabinets and commodes, ormolu-mounted vitrines, bonheur du jour writing tables, marquetry commodes, and pieces in the manner of the great Parisian ébénistes - Linke, Sormani, Durand, and Zwiener.

 French antique furniture for sale at Hawkins Antiques, Barry, South Wales